stephenathel/gawxm/README.md

  The readme_functions.pdf file lists the extrinsic functions contained in two functions folders and the initialization folder.

- Maybe download the zip code and try to install Maxima using the .exe file for 32bit Windows 7 and later.
+ The code within this project is held within "active documents" known as "notebooks".

+ The active files have filenames like *.wxm, as created within a user interface for the Computer Algebra System, named Maxima.

+ That interface is called wxMaxima and is usually distributed with Maxima (e.g. Sourceforge, Github) when installed.

+ The GA code was developed circa 2014 under old versions of Ubuntu and wxMaxima so the choice of a retro version is yours!

- Else (and also) follow the readme.pdf to set up a development system.
+ To follow the readme.pdf to set up a development system may be a little retro.

+ The branch named "main-algebra" contains only the Geometric Algebra (GA) while the branch named "examples-and-extras" has GA examples and relativity extras.